Down in the Amazon, we have a long time connection who keeps us informed about interesting woods and timber projects.

 Try these Bowl Blanks!

 Tags: exotic woodThis entry was posted on Monday, September 21st, 2009 at 7:23 pm and is filed under Featured Specials.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.